Amiedeep/jaeger_springboot_golang/README.md

 ## Baggage

 Name of the logged in user is set as a baggage item in customer service.
 It travels with all http requests to order service and set as a tag in `order` span.

+## Helm Chart

+For instructions on how to deploy helm chart for this project please checkout to [Helm Setup](./helm-chart/README.md).